 - Required to obtain and annually renew a tobacco retailer permit

 - Prohibited from selling flavored tobacco products, including menthol cigarettes

 - Required to check ID for those appearing under age 30

 - Required to have a minimum age for individuals selling tobacco products that is the same as the minimum age to purchase tobacco products as established by state law, which is currently 21

 - Prohibited from covering more than 15% of windows and clear doors with any type of ads or signs

-- Prohibited from selling tobacco at mobile and/or temporary events
+- Prohibited from mobile tobacco retailing or tobacco retailing at a temporary event.

 New tobacco retailers are: